SlimeKnights/slimeknights.github.io/docs/json/tool-definitions/index.md

         * {% include field.html type="Stat Type ID" %} Compact format to specify a stat type for the index.
         * {% include field.html type="object" %} Object format to specify a stat type.
             * {% include field.html name="stat" type="stat type ID" %} Stat type for the index.
             * {% include field.html name="scale" type="float" %} Scaling value for the stat type.
+If unset, defaults to 1.
     * {% include field.html name="primary_part" type="integer" %} Index of the stat type to use for traits for the `tconstruct:rebalanced_trait` hook.
 Defaults to 0, setting to -1 will provide no rebalanced trait.
 </div>